RazeBerry/TikTokDownloader/README.md

 # TikTok Video Downloader

 This Python script allows you to automatically download videos from TikTok using Selenium WebDriver.
 The script first navigates to a TikTok profile page and scrolls through the page to collect all the video URLs.
 Then, it visits each URL through Snaptik.app and downloads the video.
+This script was tested on MacBook Pro with Apple Silicon and Python 3.11.2.

 ## Prerequisites